lisperin/lisperin.github.io/about.md

 These days I am building [deftask][] which aims to make task management painless for teams.

-A side project of mine is [PM Tracker][] which shows at a glance where the Indian Prime Minister has travelled recently.

 In the past, I have worked at

 * [Directi][] (2009-17) -- several products including [Flock][] and [Ringo][].